KristinaEngland/design-system/design/motion.md

 - All animations should meet Success Criterion 2.3.1: Three Flashes or Below Threshold of the Web Content Accessibility Guidelines.
 - Animation-triggered seizures, migraines, vertigo, etc. are highly nuanced.
 Thus, designers should always design both an animated and non-animated version of any animated designs they create.
 - The non-animated design should be implemented by a developer within the CSS using prefers-reduced-motion.
+- Document the purpose for the motion and test it with users.
+  - What problem is motion solving?
+  - How does it enhance the user’s understanding of an action?